MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/priority-based-throttling.md

 > [!NOTE]
 > The functionality noted in this topic is available as part of a preview release.
 The content and the functionality are subject to change.
 To test this capability, configure integration priorities on the **Throttling priority mapping** page.

+[!Note]
+Priority-based throttling is enabled by default starting in 10.0.19 (PU43).
+Please refer to the [FAQ document](throttling-faq.md) to learn about how you can ready your environment prior to updating to PU43.

-Priority-based throttling prevents the over-utilization of resources to preserve the system's responsiveness and ensure consistent availability and performance for environments running Dynamics 365 Finance and Operations apps.
+Priority-based throttling introduces service protection settings that prevents the over-utilization of resources to preserve the system's responsiveness and ensure consistent availability and performance for environments running Dynamics 365 Finance and Operations apps.

-- Integrations can be prioritized based on business-critical needs.
-Throttling honors these priorities.
+You have the ability to set relative priority for the each OData and custom service-based integrations, depending on your business-critical need for these integrations.
+The throttling manager will then honor these priorities set for these requests.

-- For OData and custom service requests, a 429 error "Too many requests", will occur.
+- For OData and custom service requests, a 429 error "Too many requests", will be send when system health and performance is affected.
 - You can query throttling events on the **Lifecycle Services Monitoring** page.

-Priority-based throttling provides the ability to set priorities for OData and custom service-based integrations, depending on the business-critical need of integrations.

-The **Integration priority** page is used to assign priorities for integrations so that priorities can be honored when requests are throttled.
+The **Throttling Priority Mapping** page is used to assign priorities for integrations so that priorities can be honored when requests are throttled.

-Setting appropriate priorities ensures that low-priority integrations will be throttled before high-priority integrations, based on the integration.
+Setting appropriate priorities ensures that low-priority integrations will be throttled before high-priority integrations.
 For more information about how to set up integration, see [Enable connectivity with external services](https://docs.microsoft.com/learn/modules/integrate-azure-finance-operations/7-connect-external).

 There are two kinds of applications are supported in Microsoft Azure Active Directory (Azure AD):